 Of course, like chick in English, these can be used for teenagers and up, as always depending on the situation.
 I have a friend my age who calls his girlfriend his morra.

 Peques — short for pequeños — is used for little kids only.
 An escuincle is a spoiled brat, but it could apply to kids in general.

 A ruco is an old person, and the word can be used as a noun or an adjective.
 A chavoruco, therefore, is an old guy who acts (or tries to act) young.

 A related word, rabo verde (literally green tail — green in the sense of not ripe), is an old guy who dates young women, or chases young tail.

 Nacos are low-class folks, not necessarily because of their economic situation, but more because of attitude and behavior.
-The American English equivalent would be redneck (more so than hick), and although nacos and rednecks actually have a lot in common, they would probably hate each other.
+The American English equivalent to this Mexican Slang would be redneck (more so than hick), and although nacos and rednecks actually have a lot in common, they would probably hate each other.